Utkarshn10/status-service/README.md

 A modern status page application built with Next.js and Supabase, allowing organizations to manage their services, track incidents, and communicate status updates to their users.

+**Important Note About Admin Roles:**
+Administrators (IT admins) are not included as team members in this system.
+This architectural decision was made because:

+Admin roles are specifically designed for IT administrators who manage organizational setup and member access Team member management is typically a low-frequency activity Admins don't need real-time notifications about service incidents as they're not part of the operational teams This separation maintains a clear distinction between system administration and operational responsibilities

 ## Features

 - 🏢 **Organization Management**: Create and manage multiple organizations